CarmeLabs/carme/docs/_sources/packages/az-z2jh.rst.txt

 Usage
 -----
-Create a Kubernetes cluster with the AZ-Cluster.
+Create a Kubernetes cluster with the `AZ-Cluster <https://docs.carme.ai/packages/az-cluster.html>`_ package.

-Install JupyterHub with the JupyterHub package.
+Install JupyterHub with the `JupyterHub <https://docs.carme.ai/packages/jupyterhub.html>`_ package.

-Customize the singleuser container with the Jupyter-CPU package.
+Customize the single-user container with the Jupyter-CPU package.